ansh94/100-days-of-code/log.md

 **Thoughts:** I will use FastAdapter for all my upcoming projects!!

 **Link to work:** [FastAdapter](https://github.com/ansh94/FastAdapter)

+### Day 8: January 10, 2017

+**Today's Progress**: Watched Udacity videos on Activity Lifecycle and learned about all its methods.
+Also learned about onSaveInstanceState to save states when rotating the device(or emulator).
+Reinforced my learning by doing coding exercises on these topics.

+**Thoughts:** Activity Lifecycle is a very important part of an Android app and we should prepare our apps for untimely deaths or termination by using onSaveInstanceState wherever necessary.

+### Day 9: January 11, 2017

+**Today's Progress**: Learned about Loaders and AsyncTaskLoaders and how they are much more useful and efficient than traditional AsyncTask.
+They prevent duplication of background threads and eliminates zombie activities when screen is rotated.
+Implemented them in Github Search Toy app and changed sunshine app from asynctask to asynctaskloader.
+Now sunshine fetches weather data using a AsyncTaskLoader :smile:

+**Thoughts:** Saying goodbye to AsyncTask and hello to AsyncTaskLoader from today and in all my future projects :metal:
 <!--
 ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)